Crowd surge wasn't mentioned in Astroworld operational plan - NewsBreak

 Scott, who founded the Astroworld festival, said he would cover funeral costs for the victims.
 The dead ranged in age from 14 to 27 and came from Texas, Illinois and Washington state, according to Harris County authorities.
 They included high schoolers, an aspiring Border Patrol agent and a computer science student.

-Investigators were also interviewing witnesses and planned to examine the design of safety barriers and the use of crowd control at the event.

-Contemporary Services Corp., headquartered in Los Angeles, was responsible for security staff at the festival, according to county records in Texas.
-The company describes itself online as being “recognized worldwide as the pioneer, expert and only employee owned company in the crowd management field.”
-Company representatives have not responded to emails and phone messages seeking comment.

-Astroworld’s security and emergency medical response protocols filed with Harris County and obtained by the AP states “the potential for multiple alcohol/drug related incidents, possible evacuation needs, and the ever-present threat of a mass casualty situation are identified as key concerns.”
+Astroworld’s event operations and emergency medical response protocols filed with Harris County and obtained by the AP states “the potential for multiple alcohol/drug related incidents, possible evacuation needs, and the ever-present threat of a mass casualty situation are identified as key concerns.”

-The plan instructs staff to “notify Event Control of a suspected deceased victim utilizing the code ‘Smurf’.”
-It goes on to say, “never use the term ‘dead’ or ‘deceased’ over the radio.”
-It’s not clear whether the protocol was followed.
+The festival was held on a parking lot that is part of NRG Park, a complex that consists of stadiums, an arena and a convention center.

+Attorneys representing those injured or killed during the festival were granted access to the event’s grounds on Tuesday to inspect and photograph the site.
+Ryan MacLeod, who is representing several people hurt during the concert, said the area around where Scott had his concert seemed to have no place for people to exit once they went in.

 There is a long history of similar catastrophes at concerts, as well as sporting and religious events.
 In 1979, 11 people were killed as thousands of fans tried to get into Cincinnati's Riverfront Coliseum to see a concert by The Who.
 Other crowd catastrophes include the deaths of 97 people at a soccer match in Hillsborough Stadium in 1989 in Sheffield, England, and numerous disasters connected with the annual hajj pilgrimage in Saudi Arabia.

-Associated Press writers Paul J. Weber in Austin, Texas; Jake Bleiberg in Dallas; Randall Chase in Dover, Delaware and Kristin M. Hall in Nashville contributed to this report.
+Associated Press writers Jamie Stengle in Houston; Paul J. Weber in Austin, Texas; Jake Bleiberg in Dallas; Randall Chase in Dover, Delaware and Kristin M. Hall in Nashville contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.